Cyclr Community

 }

-If there isn’t an appropriate field, you can add one:(Add custom fields)
+If there isn’t an appropriate field, you may be able to add a Custom Field for that, as described here: Add custom fields.

-You will likely still want to delete the field after you use it, as above.
+You will likely still want to delete the field from the method_request object after you use it, as above.

 Passing multiple values #

-If you have more information to pass across, it may make sense to add multiple custom fields.
-If there are a lot of fields however (an array perhaps), you have another option – passing all the values as one long string.
+If you have more information to pass between Steps, it may make sense to add multiple custom fields.
+If there are a lot of fields however (an array perhaps), you have another option – passing all the values as a single, long string.

 Part 1 – Stringify the values in Step A #